The Wonderful Kumquat

 Meet the Gam Gwat

-Robert Fortune, a collector for the London Horticultural Society and for whom the kumquat’s genus Fortunella is named, introduced them to the west in 1846.
-Kumquats are unique in the world of citrus in that they are the only citrus fruit with an edible peel.
-They are typically just eaten whole or halved, in salads or by the handful.
-The seed is bitter but harmless, and can be either swallowed whole or spat out.
-Because of its sweet peel, it is also excellent candied or used in marmalade.
+Called "cumquats" in Europe, these little oval-shaped orange fruits are native to the mountains of south-east China and Japan, where they were originally called by their Cantonese name “gam gwat,” meaning Golden Fruit.
+Robert Fortune, a collector for the London Horticultural Society (and namesake for the kumquat’s genus Fortunella), introduced kumquat trees to the west in 1846.
+Kumquat taste is sweet, tart, and unique in that they are the only citrus fruit with an edible peel.
+In the United States, they are typically found in farmers markets, grocery stores, in salads, or by the handful.
+The seed part of the fruit is bitter but harmless and can be either swallowed or spat out.
+Because of its sweet peel, fresh kumquats are also excellent candied or used in marmalade.

 A Delicious Citrus Super Fruit

 Vitamin C is well known for its ability to head off a bad cold.
-In the citrus family, oranges are the heavy lifter, with 53.2 mg of Vitamin C per 100 grams of fruit (that’s one large fruit, once the peel is removed).
-At 43.9 mg per 100 grams (73% of Recommended Daily Allowances, or RDA), kumquats have nearly as much.
+In the citrus family, oranges are the heavy hitter, with 53.2 mg of Vitamin C per 100 grams of fruit (that’s one large fruit, once the peel is removed).
+At 43.9 mg per 100 grams (73% of Recommended Daily Allowances, or RDA), kumquats have nearly as much!
 However, they have a lot going for them that oranges lack.
-This is because in kumquats, you eat the whole fruit, peel and all.
+This is because you eat the whole kumquat, peel and all.
 As with most fruits and veggies, the outer layer is where the bulk of the nutrients are.
 When you peel your orange and toss those skins in the compost pile, you’re throwing away all kinds of nutrients.
 But when you eat a kumquat, you not only get the high amounts of vitamin C and potassium in the juicy pulp, but all the nutrition of the peel too.

 So what is in the kumquat peel anyway?

-• It is high in fiber (100 grams of kumquats have a whopping 6.7g, or 17% of your RDA for fiber, nearly 3 times as much as an equivalent serving of orange).
+- It is high in fiber (100 grams of kumquats have a whopping 6.7g, or 17% of your RDA for fiber, nearly 3 times as much as an equivalent serving of orange).

-• It contains abundant anti-oxidants, including carotenes (14 times as much as an orange!), tannins, etc.
+- It contains abundant antioxidants, including carotenes (14 times as much as an orange!), tannins, etc.

-• In addition to Vitamin C, it also contains Vitamins A (25% more than an orange), Niacin (a B-Vitamin, at double the amount of an orange), and Vitamin E, all of which help remove damaging free radicals from the body and thus help to protect and heal us from infections.
+- In addition to Vitamin C, it also contains Vitamins A (25% more than an orange), Niacin (a B-Vitamin, at double the amount of an orange), and Vitamin E, all of which help remove damaging free radicals from the body and thus help to protect and heal us from infections.

 Kumquat Care

-Kumquats are among the most cold-hardy of all citrus, withstanding temperatures down to 24F.
-They can be grown year round outside in zone 9 and 10, but also make nice looking container plants for greenhouses in any zone.
-These thornless trees are rather slow growing, with a maximum possible height of 8 to 12 feet.
-However, they are easy to prune as a dwarf, so once they reach the size you want it is easy to keep that way.
-Kumquats like hot summers, which stimulate abundant flowering.
-Harvest the fruit when they are bright orange all over.
+Kumquats are among the most cold-hardy of all citrus, withstanding temperatures down to 24°F. They can be grown year-round outside in zones 9 and 10 but also make nice-looking container plants for greenhouses in any zone.
+These thornless trees are rather slow growing, with a maximum possible height of 15 feet, although they typically reach 8 to 12 feet.
+However, the green leaves are easy to prune as a dwarf, so once they reach the size you want it - it is easy to keep that way.
+Kumquats like hot summers, which stimulate abundant white flowers.
+Once they are bright orange, the fruits will not get any bigger or sweeter.
+Harvest in the winter, just in time for the annual germ war!